***GET THE CANDLESTICKS TRADING PDF EBOOK***

 pinbar candlesticks

-Notice, we need to see an extended move before considering the pattern.
+Notice, that we need to see an extended move before considering the pattern.

 Traders could sell right after the pin bar candlestick closes in the case above.